Hyperstatistics: Discussions and applications of hyperstatistics

 \section{Discussions and applications of hyperstatistics}

 In what follows, we demonstrate the applicability of hyperstatistics by presenting experimental results for the discharge of a capacitor considering a $\gamma$-type distribution of relaxation times; the pressure decay over time upon pumping $^4$He lines of a cryostat; fits of the midrapidity data for \emph{p}-Pb collisions at the LHC; and acceleration in turbulent systems, as well as the deduction of the \emph{universal} power-law dielectric response of non-homogeneous systems.
 Astonishingly, our approach accurately captures the evolvement of all these experimental data set.
 It is worth emphasizing that Beck and Cohen in their original paper \cite{beck2003} considered a distribution of intensive parameters, e.g., temperatures \cite{prl07}, whereas here we apply our proposal of hyperstatistics at the level of local dynamics, e.g., relaxation times.
-Our approach, based on a $q$-generalized Boltzmann factor, enables us to explore with extraordinary accuracy the power-law-type asymptotic behaviour embedded in various distinctly physical systems, cf.\,applications below.
+Our approach, based on a ($q, n$)-generalized Boltzmann factor, enables us to explore with extraordinary accuracy the power-law-type asymptotic behaviour embedded in various distinctly physical systems, cf.\,applications below.
+Throughout this Section, the quality of the fits is quantified by the coefficient of determination $R^2 = 1 - [\sum_i (y_i - f_i)^2]/[\sum_i (y_i - \bar{y})^2]$, where $y_i$ is the $i$th experimental value, $f_i$ is the corresponding value predicted by the fitting function, and $\bar{y}$ is the mean value of the experimental data.
+The mathematical expression used to determine $R^2$ is implemented directly in the fitting codes employed for all analyzed data sets, being all codes available in Ref.\,\cite{zenodo}.
+Thus, $R^2$ quantifies how well the experimental data are described by the fitting function, i.e., the closer $R^2$ is to unity, the more accurately the fitting function reproduces the experimental data \cite{hughes,young}.
+The obtained $R^2$ and mean values, as well as the uncertainties in the fitting parameters obtained for all analyzed datasets, are summarized in Section 12 of the Supplementary Material.